England fans fall out of love with Gareth Southgate, once seen as a unifying force | TSN

 “I think he needs to pick players that actually fit together in terms of the system ... and I don’t think he’s got the personality to actually do that,” he said.
 "When he’s in the changing room when it’s not going well, are you going to listen to Gareth Southgate?
 No."

-The reactions toward Southgate are in stark contrast to previous tournaments when England fans serenaded him to a reworking of the 2001 hit “Whole Again” by British girl band Atomic Kitten, changing the words to “Southgate you’re the one.”
+The reactions toward Southgate, 53, are in stark contrast to previous tournaments when England fans serenaded him to a reworking of the 2001 hit “Whole Again” by British girl band Atomic Kitten, changing the words to “Southgate you’re the one.”

 The vest he wore at the 2018 World Cup became one of the iconic symbols of the tournament and his team was a penalty shootout away from winning the last Euros — losing to Italy and missing out on England’s first trophy since the 1966 World Cup.